hammadkhaliq566/flaskdockerApp/README.md

-# Flask Containerized App
+# Flask Containerized App - Hello Message

-This Flask containerized application displays a simple "Hello World" message.
+Welcome to the Flask Containerized App project!
+This project aims to demonstrate the setup and deployment of a simple Flask web application that displays a hello message.
+The application is containerized using Docker, allowing for easy packaging, distribution, and execution of the app in any environment.
 ![docker](https://user-images.githubusercontent.com/82409763/221435713-9dfc4d09-550b-4369-8eed-4054761579a0.jpg)

 # Installing Docker on the Amazon Linux server